Woolfrey/woolfrey.github.io/pages/cv.md

 ---
 <a id="top"></a>

-I am a researcher and engineer with a proven track record in leading high-impact, multidisciplinary projects across academia and industry.
+I am an engineer & researcher with a proven track record in leading high-impact, multidisciplinary projects across academia and industry.
 My background spans hands-on engineering, academic research, and project leadership — combining practical trade experience with advanced expertise in control systems, mechanical design, and statistical optimisation.
 I hold Lean Six Sigma Black Belt certification and have delivered engineering solutions that saved over AUD $1.1 million in maintenance costs at Sydney Trains.
 In academia, I’ve secured over £20,000 in international research funding and have initiated multiple international collaborations.
-I’ve directed research teams and guided the development of real-time control platforms for complex robotic systems.
+I’ve led research teams and guided the development of real-time control platforms for complex robotic systems.
 I take pride in uniting deep technical know-how with strategic planning, stakeholder engagement, and team leadership.

+👈 You can see some examples of the work I've done in the projects link on the side, or just click [here](/projects/)

-#### 🧭 Navigation
+### 🧭 Navigation
 - [Skills](#skills)
 - [Work](#work)
 - [Education](#education)